Chalford: Notable residents

 Notable residents include James Bradley, the third Astronomer Royal, who died in Chalford in 1762, and the 19th-century sculptor John Thomas.
 Henry Cooper lived in the village as a child, after being evacuated to Chalford during the Second World War.
 The artist Damien Hirst has a studio in the village.
 Lord Janvrin, former Private Secretary to Elizabeth II, maintains a house in the village and on his retirement was gazetted as Baron Janvrin of Chalford Hill, on 10 October 2007.
 The Public Relations guru Mark Borkowski lives at Oakridge.

 Brownshill

 The sub-village of Brownshill is home to the Monastery of Our Lady and St Bernard, a community of eight Bernardine Cistercian nuns.
 There is a sister community at the Monastery of Our Lady of Hyning at Warton, near Carnforth.

 St Mary of the Angels is a small Roman Catholic church built at Brownshill in the 1930s with funds from two former nurses, Bertha Kessler and Katherine Hudson.
 The architect was W. D. Caroe, with windows by Douglas Strachan.
+It is now a redundant church vested in the Friends of Friendless Churches.
+The church is recorded in the National Heritage List for England as a Grade II listed building.